Our Position on Solar in the Ag Reserve

 Report from the County

-This policy and zoning change has been in effect for almost three years.
+This policy and zoning change has been in effect for four years.
 In an assessment of the impact to date, published in December 2023, the County’s Planning Department took stock, highlighted some problems, and identified outcomes to date.

 First, the report says two Ag Reserve solar projects are in process under the terms of the 2021 zoning change.
-Construction on both is scheduled to begin this year.
+Construction on both has begun.
 One project plans about 13 acres in solar, the other about 8 acres.

-In the words of the report: “While [these projects] demonstrate a modest start to the county’s solar program…it also demonstrates it is possible to promote solar projects on agricultural lands, aiding in reducing carbon emissions and contributing towards our larger renewable energy and solar production goals, while ensuring agriculture remains the primary use within the Agricultural Reserve.”
+In the words of the report: “While [these projects] demonstrate a modest start to the County’s solar program…it also demonstrates it is possible to promote solar projects on agricultural lands, aiding in reducing carbon emissions and contributing towards our larger renewable energy and solar production goals, while ensuring agriculture remains the primary use within the Agricultural Reserve.”

 Second, the report notes that the Maryland state legislature passed legislation in 2022 affecting “community” solar projects, including those on farms.
 Recent court decisions also apply.
 Both are complex.
-The upshot is that state law could eclipse county law for solar projects that will generate more than 2 megawatts of energy—the limit established under the 2021 solar initiative for projects on farmland in the Ag Reserve.
-And, notably, the state law also allows such larger “community” solar projects (up to 5 megawatts) to be on arable land if the landowner prefers.
+The upshot is that state law could eclipse County law for solar projects that will generate more than two megawatts of energy—the limit established under the 2021 solar initiative for projects on farmland in the Ag Reserve.
+And, notably, that state law also allows such larger “community” solar projects (up to 5 megawatts) to be on arable land if the landowner prefers.

 This state regulation requires that such projects be vetted by a state agency called the Maryland Public Service Commission (PSC).
 The regulation also requires that the PSC give “due consideration” to local zoning ordinances and laws.

-Indeed, two such larger projects have been proposed in the Ag Reserve.
-Both are in the Poolesville-Dickerson area.
-One is a 3-megawatt project on approximately 11 acres within a 118-acre tract of land at 20507 Darnestown Road in Dickerson (“Chaberton Solar Sugarloaf”).
 The other is a 4-megawatt project on 16 acres within a 53-acre tract of land at 17600 Whites Ferry Road, Poolesville (“Chaberton Solar Ramiere”).
 Both would be built in fields that have been farmed for years and are mostly made up of Class 2 soils (and thus a violation of Montgomery County law).

-These two projects are the first tests of whether the PSC (and thus the state) will defer to county law when evaluating larger scale community solar projects—and if so, what will this look like?
-Chaberton Solar and the landowners they are working with assert that the state law eclipses county law and thus the projects should be approved.
+These two projects are the first tests of whether the PSC (and thus the state) will defer to County law when evaluating larger scale community solar projects—and if so, what will this look like?
+Chaberton Solar and the landowners they are working with assert that the state law eclipses County law and thus the projects should be approved.
 They further argue that the projects would benefit the public with locally produced renewable energy.

 SCA’s Position

-To be clear, SCA strongly supports enhancing solar energy in Montgomery County, preferably for use within the county.
+To be clear, SCA strongly supports enhancing solar energy in Montgomery County, preferably for use within the County.
 In helping to craft the Ag Reserve solar zoning initiative in 2020 and 2021, our priority was to make sure that commercial solar companies didn’t gain access to arable farmland—by offering landowners more money for that land than they can make leasing the land to farmers or farming it themselves.
 (Solicitations from solar companies to farmers and landowners in the Ag Reserve and throughout the state have sharply increased in recent years.)

 Our central mission is to protect and promote the Master Plan that created the Ag Reserve in 1980, the function of which is to preserve and expand farming in one-third of Montgomery County.
 Since then, SCA and other groups have fought hard to protect farmland and open space in the Ag Reserve from commercial interests that constantly seek to create exemptions.

-Based on studies done by the Department of Agriculture, there is clearly ample land (that isn’t arable farmland) available in the county for solar energy arrays.
+Based on studies done by the Department of Agriculture, there is clearly ample land (that isn’t arable farmland) available in the County for solar energy arrays.

 The Planning Department’s report acknowledges the value of honoring both the plan that created the Ag Reserve and the spirit of the 2021 solar zoning measure.
 We concur.